pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 required at this time.
 Note there have been performance issues reported in Xen with this NIC device change.

-.. _don't seem to impact pfSense: https://www.netgate.com/blog/ntp-project-security-vulnerabilities.html
+.. _don't seem to impact pfSense® software: https://www.netgate.com/blog/ntp-project-security-vulnerabilities.html